thedart76/aframe-webvr-scene-editor/README.md

 ### Info

+❓ Designing for VR is different than designing for flat experiences.

+**1 unit = 1 meter**

-❓ Enter VR mode and start playing around with some primitives to populate the scene and create basic 3D environments!
+Enter VR mode and start playing around with some primitives to populate the scene and learn how important designing at actual scale is!

 ------------